kagamirudo/Quantum-Research-2024/Week 5/README.md

 ### What Problem Does the Deutsch-Jozsa Algorithm Solve?

-The Deutsch-Jozsa algorithm addresses a specific problem: given a function $$ f(x) $$ that maps a binary input $$ x $$ to either 0 or 1, determine whether the function is *constant* or *balanced*.
+The Deutsch-Jozsa algorithm addresses a specific problem: given a function $f(x)$ that maps a binary input $x$ to either 0 or 1, determine whether the function is *constant* or *balanced*.

 1. **Constant Function**: A function is constant if it produces the same output (either always 0 or always 1) for all possible inputs.

 2. **Balanced Function**: A function is balanced if it outputs 0 for half of the possible inputs and 1 for the other half.

 In the classical world, to determine if a function is constant or balanced, you would generally have to evaluate the function multiple times for different inputs, especially if you had no prior information about the function.
-In the worst case, a classical algorithm would need $$ 2^{n-1} + 1 $$ evaluations for a function with $$ n $$-bit inputs to be sure.
+In the worst case, a classical algorithm would need $2^{n-1} + 1$ evaluations for a function with $n$-bit inputs to be sure.

 In contrast, the Deutsch-Jozsa algorithm can determine the answer with just **one evaluation** by leveraging the principles of quantum mechanics, such as superposition and interference.